mccsssk2/01.MouseSAN_cellModel-2011/01.MouseSAN_cellModel-2011/README.md

 # Background.

-This cardiomyocyte cell model was develop to assist collaboration with Manchester Medical School where the mouse is a popular animal model.
+This cardiomyocyte cell model was developed to assist collaboration with Manchester Medical School and others where the mouse is a popular animal model.
 It is biophysically detailed, i.e. it provides a spectrum of ion channel species that regulate cell electrical activity.
 The AJP paper where the model was published is provided.